 Tax isn’t a very exciting topic for most people but it does become exciting when you consider how you might reduce your tax bill and put money back into your own pocket simply by making a few small adjustments.
-This year the income tax return deadline for 2019 is the 31st of October 2020.
-If you file and pay your taxes online, the deadline is usually mid-November however this year, Revenue has decided to further extend this deadline to Thursday, 10 December 2020.
+This year the income tax return deadline for 2020 is the 31st of October 2021.
+If you file and pay your taxes online through ROS, the deadline is November 17th, 2021.

 Tip 1 – Making a contribution to your Pension is a great way to reduce your Tax bill